sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 We will provide you with a company laptop and related battery charger.
 The laptop will most probably have an Italian keyboard layout, plus a 220V battery charger.

-We'll do our best to also provide a compatible power cord for your country, but if your power grid don't run on 220V tension, please worn us so we can address the problem beforehand.
+We'll do our best to also provide a compatible power cord for your country, but if your power grid doesn't run on 220V tension, please warn us so we can address the problem beforehand.